mbehymer/frontEndVanilla/README.md

 ##### Option 3
 I don't like this option, but I could have each of the components re-render each time a dynamic field is updated.
 I feel like this would use way to many resources and be excessive, doing more than it needs to.

+## Work on Mobile first design then wider styles.